Vice25/CS-499-/README.md

  Language: C++ Bid management program with selection sort and quick sort, bidirectional selection sort, and user-friendly features added as my enhancement

 This artifact demonstrates proficiency in software development by showcasing my ability to design and implement a bid management program improved by increasing its selection sort efficiency, adding user-friendly prompts and a prompt to load bid data from a CSV file before attempting to display bid data.
 The first prompt will be to enter your name, the second prompt will be to enter your birth year.
 You will be greeted by name and a display of how old you are will follow.
 The next prompts allow you to load the bids and sort the bids.
-If however the bids are not first loaded you will receive a message to load the bids first.
+If the bids are not first loaded you will receive a message to load the bids first.
 This will occur until option 1, Load all bids is chosen.
 At this point, a bidirectional selection sort or a quick sort can be chosen.
 You may also choose to exit the program.

  	It highlights my ability to work with user input, data structures, different sorting methods,  and menu-driven user interfaces.
 For these reasons, I chose this artifact for the category of Data Structures and Algorithms.